 How do specific tRNA modifications favour pathogenicity?

 Pathogens need to rapidly adapt to continuously changing environmental conditions.
 Factors that affect microbial virulence include accurate sensing of the environment (quorum sensing), secretion of chemicals into the surroundings (secretion systems), adhering to and colonising of vast areas (biofilm formation), directed motility, and growth at elevated temperatures.
-These factors are triggered by external signals that indicate poor growth conditions or hostile environments, including high temperature, pH changes, presence or absence of certain nutrients, cell density, and many more (Polke et al., 2015).
+These factors are triggered by external signals that indicate poor growth conditions or hostile environments, including high temperature, pH changes, presence or absence of certain nutrients, cell density, and many more (Polke et al., 2015; Koh & Sarin, 2018).
 A hallmark of opportunistic pathogens is their ability to rapidly switch between commensal and invasive transcription programmes.
-Their genomes also include hot spots where mutations are frequent, such as the repetitive sequences of minisatellites, telomere regions, and tRNA genes.
-Moreover, small regulatory RNAs have been reported to modulate expression of virulence-associated functions in bacteria (Papenfort & Vanderpool, 2015).
-Ongoing work suggests that thiolation of U34 in three tRNA isoacceptors contributes to high temperature growth and increased virulence in yeast (manuscript in preparation).
+Their genomes also include hot spots where mutations are frequent, such as the repetitive sequences of minisatellites, telomere regions, and tRNA genes (Koh & Sarin, 2018).
+Moreover, small regulatory RNAs have been reported to modulate expression of virulence-associated functions in bacteria (Papenfort & Vanderpool, 2015), and thiolation of U34 in three tRNA isoacceptors contributes to high temperature growth and increased virulence in yeast (Koh & Sarin, 2018).

 Thiolated tRNA modifications are of particular interest as they modulate temperature tolerance in several species.
 However, it stands to reason that other tRNA modifica-tions might benefit pathogenicity.
 To test this theory, tRNA modification and translation will be quantitatively analysed at different stages of infection.
 Pathogen-specific tRNAs are analysed by nano-LC mass spectrometry, providing information about the basal level of tRNA modification and its changes throughout infection.
 Thus, over- or under-represented nucleoside modifications are identified and their position within specific isoacceptors can be determined.
 The effect of such candidate modifications on microbial viability will be assessed by RNA modification enzyme knockout experiments or comple-mentation assays by overexpressing relevant hypomodified tRNA isoacceptors.
 Finally, translational changes will be determined by ribosome profiling.